Test Content of the COMPASS Placement Test

 - Essay - Analytic scores in the areas of development, use of language, organization, mechanics and focus are given to your essay.

-The COMPASS placement test is a very useful test as it helps in identifying your abilities in different areas that are essential in a college course that you take up.
+This test is a very useful one as it helps in identifying your abilities in different areas that are essential in a college course that you take up.
 This test evaluates your abilities that you have gained during your school education.
 Therefore, there is no single book that will help you prepare for the test.

 Terms and Conditions